jenna-tb-ekwealor/meep_lab/content/post/2026-01-26-Fieldwork/index.md

   - "AbbeySchedler"
 date: 2026-01-27T18:15:21-07:00
 ---
 Four members of the MEEP lab took a trip to the Great Basin Desert just outside Bishop, CA to get moss samples for the deserts project.
-This project spans field sites acros the Great Basin, Mojave and Sonoran Deserts; stay tuned for our upcoming field trips!
+This project spans field sites across the Great Basin, Mojave and Sonoran Deserts; stay tuned for our upcoming field trips!

 <figure>
 <a href="04field.JPG/"><img